obynio/kanji/content/post/mailbox.md

 ATD + +336XXXXXXXX
 ```

-If you wish to send an SMS, choose the GSM network and do not forget to enable text mode over PDU (or binary) mode.
+If you wish to send an SMS, choose the GSM network and do not forget to enable the text mode over PDU.

 ```sql
 AT+CSCS="GSM"           -- Use GSM network